-Common Raven Corvus corax YEAR-ROUND Size: 22-27" (56-69 cm) Male: Large all-black bird with a shaggy beard of feathers on the throat and a large black bill.
+YEAR-ROUND Common Raven Corvus corax Size: 22-27" (56-69 cm) Male: Large all-black bird with a shaggy beard of feathers on the throat and a large black bill.
 Large wedge-shaped tail, best seen in flight.
-Female: same as male Juvenile: same as adults Nest: platform; female and male construct; 1 brood per year Eggs: 4-6; pale green with brown markings Incubation: 18-21 days; female incubates Fledging: 38-44 days; female and male feed the young Migration: non-migrator to partial migrator; moves around to find food in winter Food: insects, fruit, small animals, carrion Compare: The American Crow (p.
-39) is smaller and lacks the shaggy throat feathers.
+Female: same as male Iuvenile: same as adults Nest: platform; female and male construct; 1 brood per year Eggs: 4-6; pale green with brown markings Incubation: 18-21 days; female incubates Fledging: 38-44 days; female and male feed the young Migration: non-migrator to partial migrator Food: insects, fruit, small animals, carrion Compare: The American Crow (p.
+37) is smaller and lacks the shaggy throat feathers.
 The Raven glides on flat, outstretched wings, unlike the slight V-shaped wing pattern of the Crow.
 Listen for the Raven's deep, raspy call to distinguish it from the Crow's higher-pitched call.
-Stan's Notes: This bird is a symbol of New York's northern woods.
-Considered by some to be the smartest of all birds.
+Stan's Notes: Considered by some to be the smartest of all birds.
 Known for its aerial acrobatics and long, swooping dives.
 Sometimes scavenges with crows and gulls.
 A cooperative hunter that often communicates the location of a food source to other ravens.
 Most start to breed at 3-4 years.
 Complex courtship includes grabbing bills, preening each other and cooing.
 Long-term pair bond.
 Uses the same nest site for many years.